Seneca-ICTOER/OSL745/docs/Labs/lab3.md

 ## Investigation 1: Configuring A Virtual Network

 For the remainder of this course, we will focus on configuring our VM's to communicate across a (Virtual) network.
-This lab will focus on setting up a virtual network, connecting our VMs and debhost machine to the network, and configuring local hostname resolution to make it more convenient to use, troubleshoot, and protect. **Lab 7** will focus on configuring SSH and making access to the virtual network more secure.
-Finally, **lab 8** will focus on configuring a DHCP server to automatically assign an IP addresses and other configuration details to DHCP clients.
+This lab will focus on setting up a virtual network, connecting our VMs and ubuhost machine to the network, and configuring local hostname resolution to make it more convenient to use, troubleshoot, and protect. **Lab 4** will focus on configuring SSH and making access to the virtual network more secure.

 ### Part 1: Configuring a Private Network (Via Virtual Machine Manager)